kristoff-it/vcf-mongo/README.md

 The commands are:
 * `list`: to obtain the list of all collection present or details about a single collection
 * `rename`, `delete`: what the command says
-* `check`: collection that have an import operation that didn't end correctly are flagged as *inconsistent* this command lists them
+* `check`: collections that have an import operation that didn't complete are flagged as *inconsistent*; this command lists them
 * `fix`: fix an inconsistent collection

+You can use the `-h` flag to see all options.

 Destructive operations (`delete`, `fix`) require confirmation unless the `--force` option is specified.